Michael Karris founded EndowBridge® Capital, a registered investment advisory firm, in 2013.

 Even today, Endowment Model drawbacks such as high fees, poor transparency, illiquidity, redemption gates, and lock-ups still plague investors large and small.

-Smaller nonprofits are burdened by the demands of extensive due diligence, complex investment strategies, poor transparency, gates, lock-ups, commitment calls, and over-diversification across fund managers, which can dilute alpha and result in expensive beta.
+Smaller nonprofits are burdened by extensive due diligence, complex investment strategies, poor transparency, gates, lock-ups, commitment calls, and over-diversification across too many fund managers, which can dilute alpha and result in expensive beta.

 As a result of these challenges, smaller colleges, foundations, and other nonprofits

 often fall short of their investment goals, which can jeopardize their missions.

-In order to help smaller nonprofit investors overcome these drawbacks, EndowBridge conducted empirical research to develop low-cost balanced strategies with index fund ETFs to replicate the Endowment Model's fundamental exposures at a fraction of the cost in a simpler portfolio structure
+In order to help smaller nonprofit investors overcome these drawbacks, EndowBridge developed low-cost balanced strategies with index fund ETFs to replicate the Endowment Model's fundamental exposures at a fraction of the cost in a simpler portfolio structure

 We use low-cost beta to create alpha.
 Read our research that summarizes our investment philosophy on SSRN: "Alpha, Beta and the Endowment Model"